2025 Receiving Stats

 Subscribe now to instantly reveal our take on this news.

-McLaurin (ankle) was removed from the reserve/did not report list and placed on the active/PUP list Sunday, Nicki Jhabvala of The Washington Post reports.
+McLaurin (quadriceps) was not spotted at Thursday's practice, Nicki Jhabvala of The Washington Post reports.

 ANALYSIS